Dash-Lambda/Eso/README.md

 ```
 These actually represent most of the core logic.
 Eso uses `Try` monads for most of its error handling, as well as `Option`s for a lot of faillable tasks, so if the code were to use a normal imperative or structural style there would be a lot of redundant code for checking whether or not something failed and breaking the flow.

 These structures just nest each step into the previous one it's dependent on.
-You can see that the first layer tries to get the source file, then the second layer tries to find the language to use, and so-on.
+You can see that the first layer tries to get the source file, then the second layer tries to figure out which language to use, and so-on.
 Each layer tries to do something, and either passes the result to the next layer or short-circuits with a failure.
 This works out to be quite an elegant way to represent multi-step IO interactions.

 You'll also notice that the whole thing is wrapped in a `Trampoline` method.
 If you were to just arbitrarily nest things like this, you would be pointlessly eating up the call stack -so instead, each layer is actually a wrapper that returns the next layer.
 So, during execution it's actually going into a layer then coming out of that layer with the next one, only ever going down into one layer at a time.
 This is called trampolining, and it's a common way to optimize recursive structures that could otherwise blow up the call stack.

 Of course, Eso wouldn't need special handling of trampolines if it had full TCE, but that's a matter for future JVM versions to address.

-###Abstraction Eliminators
+### Abstraction Eliminators
 For some combinator-calculus languages without support for lambda expressions, Eso provides abstraction eliminators.
 These are special transpilers that turn all lambda expressions into combinator expressions.
 For example, if you wanted to run abstraction elimination on an Unlambda program, you would type:
 ```
 Eso> transpile -s example.txt -o example.unl -sl Lambda_Calculus